Volkswagen: Draft deal in scandal contains $4.3B in fines

 “A final conclusion of the settlement agreement is further subject to the execution by the competent U.S. authorities and to the approval of the competent U.S. courts,” the company said.

-The penalties would exceed what the company has set aside to cover costs from the scandal but the specific impact on 2016 earnings “cannot be defined at present.”
+The penalties would exceed the amounts Volkswagen has set aside to cover costs from the scandal, but the specific impact on 2016 earnings “cannot be defined at present,” the statement said.
+Volkswagen had already deducted 18.2 billion euros ($19.2 billion) from earnings to account for the expected costs of fines, settlements and recalls.

-Volkswagen has admitted equipping diesel cars with software that turned up emissions controls when the car was being tested, and turned them down during normal driving, improving engine performance but exceeding emission limits.
+The company has admitted equipping diesel cars with software that turned up emissions controls when the car was being tested, and turned them down during normal driving, improving engine performance but exceeding emission limits.

-The company has agreed to a $15 billion civil settlement with environmental authorities and car owners in the U.S.
+Volkswagen has reached a $15 billion civil settlement with environmental authorities and car owners in the U.S. under which it agreed to buy back up to 500,000 vehicles.
+The company also faces an investor lawsuit and criminal probe in Germany.

+In all, some 11 million vehicles worldwide were equipped with the software.

+The scandal was revealed in September 2015, when the U.S. Environmental Protection Agency issued a notice of violation.
+CEO Martin Winterkorn resigned and was replaced by Mueller.
+The company has apologized and brought in U.S. law firm Jones Day to investigate.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.